aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ npm install aws-amplify-angular
 ```

-Note that you have installed required packages in this step, but we have not configured any backend services yet.
+Note that you have installed required packages in this step, but you have not configured any backend services yet.

 ## Working with Ionic